makersacademy/chitter-challenge/README-2.md

 **CSS Design**

 **Edge Case**
-Peeps that include apostrophes cannot be posted.
+- Peeps that include apostrophes cannot be posted.
+- Sign up does not check if email address already has an account attached to it.

 ## Features
 - Sign up